SQL Injections

 For the selected (GET/SEARCH) SQL-Injection, information about available movies is displayed in a table when entering a movie title.
 Here you can search for one or more movies.
 As a result of the search, the movie details are displayed.
 If the input button is clicked without entering a search term, all movies are displayed.
 The set goal is to get a user password which seems to be possible as we have a table.

-When a table is present, there is always the possibility of filling it with user specified data and exfiltrate information through the said table.
+When a table is present, there is always the possibility of filling it with user specified data and obtain information through the said table.
 However first we must find how data is handled and what is vulnerable.

 Detect the vulnerability